darriussingleton/osticket-prereqs/README.md

 <p>
-From the “osTicket-Installation-Files” folder, unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the “C:\PHP” folder
+From the “osTicket-Installation-Files” folder, unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and place it inside the  “C:\PHP” folder

 From the “osTicket-Installation-Files” folder, install VC_redist.x86.exe.